rolldown/rolldown/README.md

 See [rollup test status](./packages/rollup-tests/src/status.md).

-It is status for rollup function/file-hashes directory test cases.
+It is status for rollup function and file-hashes directory test cases.

 # Contribution